Dunbaratu/LaserDist/README.md

 ``facing:vector`` unit vector, allowing you to get its 3D vector position from a script like so, *Provided you haven't bent the laser with the ``"Bend X"`` or ``"Bend Y"`` settings.
-If you have bent the laser, then you need to apply these offset angles yourself with an ANGLEAXIS rotation in kOS:
+If you have bent the laser, then you need to apply these offset angles yourself with an ANGLEAXIS rotation in kOS* :

 ```
 SET laser_module TO SHIP:MODULESNAMED("LaserDistModule")[0].